Class Imbalance and Problem Statement

 Step 3: Finding Best Hyperparams with GridsearchCV

 For finding the best logistic regression hyperparams, we will use Scikit-Learn’s GridSearchCV in combination with an Imblearn Pipeline.
 GridsearchCV performs an exhaustive search over the provided parameters and performs cross-validation for every parameter combination.
 Imblearn’s Pipeline allows us to perform the same resampling technique we chose in step two with GridsearchCV.
 The pipeline will resample the training data using cluster undersampling but will not touch the balance of the test data in the fold.
-We’ll setup GridsearchCV to optimize for recall score and have it return the model that performed the best in terms of average recall across all folds.
+We’ll set up GridsearchCV to optimize for recall score and have it return the model that performed the best in terms of average recall across all folds.

 from imblearn.pipeline import Pipeline